niksilver/elm-explained/types/TypeAliases.md

 greetShip = greet vessel
 ```

+We can copy all the code above into
+an Elm module called TypeAliases.elm.
-Here's what it looks like when we use the functions in the REPL:
+And then here's what it looks like when we use the functions in the REPL:

 ```
 > import TypeAliases exposing (..)